elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 ## Conclusion

-To summarise, Ramachandra (i) does not read the sources he quotes; (ii) has a thin grasp of facts when it comes to the Israeli-Palestinian conflict; (iii) whit washes Hamas' atrocities; (i)
+To summarise, Ramachandra (i) does not read the sources he quotes; (ii) has a thin grasp of facts when it comes to the Israeli-Palestinian conflict; (iii) dabbles in antisemitic tropes; (iv) white washes Hamas' atrocities; (v) delinks Islamic terror from Islam without basis; and (vi) ill-informed about the source material he confidently opines on, such as in the case of the ICJ ruling.

 [^1]: Benny Morris, "The Liar as Hero", [link](https://newrepublic.com/article/85344/ilan-pappe-sloppy-dishonest-historian)